COPtoLON/Knowledgebase/7. Applied Mathematics/README.md

 Diversification measure
 What is it?
-The diversification measure is a measure of how much each of your assets correlate and as a singular measure, to describe if they are too correlated, meaning low diversification.
+The diversification measure is a measure of how much each of your assets correlate and as a singular measure, to describe if they are too correlated, meaning low diversification.\
-Keywords
+Keywords\
-Portfolio analysis, Portfolio measurement, diversification, risk Requirements π is the vector of portfolio weights for the portfolio given. σ is the vector of standard deviations for returns on each asset in the portfolio π Σ is the asset covariance matrix for the portfolio Algorithms
+Portfolio analysis, Portfolio measurement, diversification, risk Requirements\
+$π$ is the vector of portfolio weights for the portfolio given.\
+$σ$ is the vector of standard deviations for returns on each asset in the portfolio π\
-D_π=(σ^T·π)/√(π^T·Σ·π)
+$Σ$ is the asset covariance matrix for the portfolio \
+Algorithms\
+$D_π=(σ^T·π)/√(π^T·Σ·π)$
-Sharpe ratio
+Sharpe ratio\
-What is it?
+What is it?\
-The sharpe ratio is a measure for the risk adjusted relative return.
+The sharpe ratio is a measure for the risk adjusted relative return.\
-Keywords
+Keywords\
-Returns, risk adjusted, portfolio analysis, portfolio measurement.
+Returns, risk adjusted, portfolio analysis, portfolio measurement.\
-Requirements
+Requirements\
-R_i is the portfolio return.
+R_i is the portfolio return.\
-R_f is the risk-free return.
+R_f is the risk-free return.\
-σ_i is the standard deviation of the portfolio returns.
+σ_i is the standard deviation of the portfolio returns.\
 Algorithms
 Asset-level equation
 S_i=(R_i-R_f)/σ_i